sahananar/cse15l-lab-reports/LabReport3.md

 # Lab Report 3 - Researching Commands

-## Examples using the 'grep' command
+## Example 1:

-1. The 'grep -r' command, which you can use to get all of the filenames in a directory which contain a certain string as well as the lines in each file containg that specific string.
+The 'grep -r' command, which you can use to get all of the filenames in a directory which contain a certain string as well as the lines in each file containg that specific string.
 For these examples, I was in the skill-demo1-data directory and written_2 was inside.

 Input 1:
 ```